5. CLI

 commands (str or list)

 Commands to execute.
 May be a Python expression string (e.g. "sleep {k}") or a list of explicit commands.
+In the first case, a data.tsv file is expected for the mapping.

 parameters (str)